InstituteforDiseaseModeling/idmtools/README.md

    Idmtools currently does not prompt users for docker credentials.
 Because of this you must login beforehand using `docker login docker-staging.packages.idmod.org`
 2. Docker image not found
-   Rerun the `pymake setup-dev`
+   Rerun the `pymake setup-dev` or `make setup-dev` on unix systems
-3. Check build logs Detailed Build Logs are located within in package and tests directoery withing the package with the name make.buildlog.
+3. Check build logs Detailed Build Logs are located within in package and tests directory withing the package with the name make.buildlog.
 You can also increase the console log level to DEBUG by setting the environment variable BUILD_DEBUG to 1

 # Reporting an Issue